-AGL Energy Limited – Annual report – 30 June 2018
+AGL Energy Limited – Annual report – 30 June 2019

-- Summary of significant accounting policies (extract)
+38. Summary of other significant accounting policies (extract)

 AASB 16 Leases (AASB 16)